hydro-project/hydroflow/book/example_3_stream.md

 }
 ```

+**TODO:** Make the following less intimidating to users who are not Tokio experts.

 To add a new external input
 channel, we can use the `hydroflow::util::unbounded_channel()` function in Rust before we declare the Hydroflow spec:
 ```rust, ignore